theianjones/egghead-asciicasts/immutable-javascript-data-structures-with-immer/lessons/javascript-capture-application-logic-in-pure-functions-to-create-immutable-state.md

-Lecturer: 0:00 Let's build this application from scratch.
+0:00 Let's build this application from scratch.
 This application has already been bootstrapped using create-react-app.
 In our example, we will be using React.
 However, it doesn't matter too much.
 It could have been any other library.

 0:16 Let's imagine how our states might look like at a specific point in time.
 Our state consists of a few concepts.
 It consists of users, as there will be multiple users.
 It consists of some gifts, and every gift has a few properties: its ID, a description, an image, which in most cases, we will randomize, and it will store who did reserve this very gift.